Waste management officers handle the transportation and management of waste and recycling

 For details about a new waste management apprenticeship scheme, see Chartered Institute of Wastes Management (CIWM) - Apprenticeships.

 Entry requirements have changed in recent years, due to specific waste management courses and an increase in environmental qualifications.
-While direct entry is common, some people move into this profession after working in the construction, haulage or quarrying industries or by specialising from a wider environmental role within a large organisation.
+While direct entry is common, some people move into this profession after working in the construction, haulage or quarrying industries.
+Others choose to specialise in waste management, after starting in a wider environmental role within a large organisation.

 Skills